tubbo/docker-dev/README.md

 ### Run multiple domains

 docker-dev allows you to run multiple local domains.
-Handy if you're working with more than one client.
+Handy if you're working with more than one client, or if you're simultaneously running `puma-dev` on the same machine.
 Simply set up docker-dev like so:
 `docker-dev -install -d first-domain:second-domain`

-### Static file support

-Like pow, docker-dev support serving static files.
-If an app has a `public` directory, then any urls that match files within that directory are served.
-The static files have priority over the app.

 ### Subdomains support